 Raise your hand if you’ve ever felt the crushing guilt of a wilting houseplant, a casualty of your well-intentioned but rigid watering schedule.
 We’ve all been there, diligently pouring our devotion (and H2O) on a fixed weekly basis, blissfully unaware that our leafy friends might be begging for something entirely different.

 The truth is, plants, like people, are individuals with unique needs.
 What might be a life-giving drink for your beautiful monstera could be a soggy death knell for your drought-tolerant succulent.
+Thus, you might be overwatering or underwatering your indoor plants without even realize you’re doing it.

-In today’s post, I’m going to help you change your approach to watering plants indoors so your houseplants can thrive.
+So, let’s stop doing the one-size-fits-all approach and chat about how to understand your plant’s thirst cues.
+In today’s post, I’m going to help you change your approach to watering plants indoors so your houseplants thrive.
+Are you ready to be the plant parent you’ve always wanted to be?
+Let’s go!

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)